awesomerank/awesomerank.github.io/lists/KotlinBy/awesome-kotlin.md

 * [SnowdreamFramework/ToyBricks ★22](https://github.com/SnowdreamFramework/ToyBricks) - Android Library that provide simpler way to achieve modularity.
 * [DanielMartinus/Konfetti ★768](https://github.com/DanielMartinus/Konfetti) - Lightweight particle system to create realistic confetti
 * [rahulchowdhury/Mystique ★43](https://github.com/rahulchowdhury/Mystique) - A generalized adapter for RecyclerView on Android which makes it easy to add heterogeneous items to a list.
-* [calintat/alps ★0](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
+* [calintat/alps ★1](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
 * [costular/kotlin-android-utils ★27](https://github.com/costular/kotlin-android-utils) - Android utilities for easier and faster Kotlin programming.
 * [rakshakhegde/ObservableFlow ★15](https://github.com/rakshakhegde/ObservableFlow) - Functional Constructs for Databinding + Kotlin + RxJava
 * [programmerr47/ganalytics ★5](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [line/clay ★59](https://github.com/line/clay) - Clay is an Android library project that provides image trimming which is originally an UI component of LINE Creators Studio.
-* [WindSekirun/RichUtilsKt ★33](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin
+* [WindSekirun/RichUtilsKt ★33](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.
+* [TradeMe/MapMe ★635](https://github.com/TradeMe/MapMe) - A library that brings the adapter pattern and DiffUtil to Google Maps and MapBox.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.